What are the 4 Stages and Symptoms of Cirrhosis

 For more links to Cirrhosis and Hepatitis C articles click here.

+What are the 4 stages and symptoms cirrhosis?
 Do you really believe that the liver can heal itself?
 Are you willing to make changes so that it can?

 pics via nlm.nih.gov, livedesignonline.com, weightlossdetective.com